 Enga shook his head.
 “That is only what he said.
 He may lack the ability to put his thoughts into words, even lack the ability to comprehend his own actions.
 Your job is to point him toward the light so that together you can find the words to articulate the reasons.
-When you henceforth sit in judgment of the wayward and the impenitent, this case will then serve as a precedent in educating them on the proper course to take.”
+When you henceforth sit in judgment of the wayward and the impenitent, this case will thus serve as a precedent in educating them on the proper course to take.”

-Jokyuu had nothing more to say to that.
+Jokyuu had no response to that.